+Figure 35-16a—Example of Multi-Link Traffic Indication element construction when Recommendation Partial Virtual Bitmap field is present

-Figure 35-16—Example of Multi-Link Traffic Indication element construction
+Figure 35-16b—Example of Multi-Link Traffic Indication element construction when Recommendation Partial Virtual Bitmap field is not present

 TGbe editor: Change the seventh paragraph of the subclause as follows:

-When a non-AP MLD that is in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)) detects that the bit corresponding to its AID is 1 in the TIM element, any STA affiliated with the non-AP MLD may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.
+When a non-AP MLD detects that the bit corresponding to its AID is 1 in the TIM element and either the Multi-Link Traffic Indication element is not present in the beacon frame or it is present and the bit corresponding to its AID in the Recommendation Partial Virtual Bitmap of the Multi-Link Traffic Indication element is set to 0, any STA affiliated with the non-AP MLD that has all TIDs mapped to it may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.

 TGbe editor: Change the eighth paragraph of the subclause as follows:

-When a non-AP MLD that is in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)) detects that the bit corresponding to its AID is 1 in the TIM element and the Multi-Link Traffic element is present in a Beacon frame and the Multi-Link Traffic Indication element includes a Per-Link Traffic Indication Bitmap subfield that corresponds to the non-AP MLD, any STA affiliated with the non-AP MLD that operates on the link(s) indicated as 1 in the Per-Link Traffic Indication Bitmap subfield should issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.
+When a non-AP MLD that is in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)) detects that the bit corresponding to its AID is 1 in the TIM element and the Multi-Link Traffic Indication element is present in a Beacon frame and the Multi-Link Traffic Indication element includes a Per-Link Traffic Indication Bitmap subfield that corresponds to the non-AP MLD, any STA affiliated with the non-AP MLD that operates on the link(s) indicated as 1 in the Per-Link Traffic Indication Bitmap subfield should issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.